elena19m/cloud-courses/website/docs/common/dns/_dns_zone_transfer.md

 ### Zone transfer

-The helper VM has a Centos 7 operating system, which has some differences in the setup of the DNS server.
+The helper VM has a Alma Linux 8 operating system, which has some differences in the setup of the DNS server.

 To install **BIND** use the following command:
 ```